What Are Some Reasons Auto Insurance Rates Go Up?

 - DUI points are usually set at two points.

-How long does a no fault accident stay on your record?
-Unfortunately, even if you're not at fault, the record of the accident remains for 3 years like an at fault collision would.
+How long does a no-fault accident stay on your record?
+Unfortunately, even if you're not at fault, the record of the accident remains for 3 years as an at-fault collision would.
 Seems unfair right?
-Actuaries will use this information when determining your rates unfortunately.
+Actuaries will use this information when determining your rates, unfortunately.

 Before we digress too much here, is it even in your best interest to file a claim?
 I mean, you got stellar coverage and now you are worried your rates will go up.
 First off, as discussed sometimes you have no choice but to report this to the DMV.
 The key here is eliminating or reducing the number of claims you file.

 Otherwise, you remain at risk for a minor to a substantial increase.
 A good idea would be to ignore scratches and dings and only file a claim for a catastrophic loss.
 Even if you remain claim free for years, and never skipped a payment, your insurer still can decline your renewal or refuse to upgrade your coverage after your policy expiration.